 Indiegogo is a very popular crowdfunding service with over 800,000 projects launched so far and over 9 million backers.

 It differentiates itself from Kickstarter on many levels.
 For example, on Indiegogo you don’t need to have a prototype ready – you can collect funds by presenting your idea in any way you want.
 The platform provides innovators the opportunity to test and validate their ideas before putting considerable resources in.
 It also gives the investors more flexibility in terms of raising money.
 A project on Indiegogo can be crowdfunded even if it fails to reach its goal.

-Ruby on Rails is a backbone of the whole Indiegogo system and the company has been faithful to this technology form the very beginning.
+Ruby on Rails is a backbone of the whole Indiegogo system and the company has been faithful to this technology from the very beginning.

 Diaspora is a social media platform based on three key ideas: freedom, privacy, and decentralization.
 Unlike Facebook, Diaspora does not own the users’ data.
-It is not stored centrally, but on the local servers of user’s choice.
-Diaspora also provides its users with unlimited freedom of speech, as well as refuses to bring ads to the platform or sell the platform any major corporation.
+It is not stored centrally but on the local servers of the user’s choice.
+Diaspora also provides its users with unlimited freedom of speech, as well as refuses to bring ads to the platform or sell the platform to any major corporation.